Bay of Bengal: Beaches

+Channels

 Islands

-The islands in the bay are numerous, including the Andaman Islands and Nicobar Islands.
+The islands in the bay are numerous, including the Andaman Islands and Nicobar Islands of India.
 The Cheduba group of islands, in the north-east, off the Burmese coast, are remarkable for a chain of mud volcanoes, which are occasionally active.

 Great Andaman is the main archipelago or island group of the Andaman Islands, whereas Ritchie's Archipelago consists of smaller islands.
 Only 37, or 6.5%, of the 572 islands and islets of the Andaman and Nicobar Islands are inhabited.

 Rivers

 Many major rivers of India and Bangladesh flow west to east before draining into the Bay of Bengal.
 The Ganga is the northernmost of these rivers.
 Its main channel enters and flows through Bangladesh, where it is known as the Padma River, before joining the Meghna River.
 However, the Brahmaputra River flows from east to west in Assam before turning south and entering Bangladesh where it is called the Jamuna River.
-This joins the Padma where upon the Padma joins the Meghna River that finally drains into Bay of Bengal.
+This joins the Padma whereupon the Padma joins the Meghna River that finally drains into Bay of Bengal.
 The Sundarbans is a mangrove forest in the southern part of the Ganges-Brahmaputra Delta which lies in the Indian state of West Bengal and in Bangladesh.
 The Brahmaputra at 2948 km is the 15th longest River in the world.
 It originates in Tibet.
 The Hooghly River, another channel of the Ganga that flows through Kolkata drains into Bay of Bengal at Sagar in West Bengal, India.

 The Ganga–Brahmaputra-Barak rivers deposit nearly 1000 million tons of sediment every year.
 The sediment from these three rivers form the Bengal Delta and the submarine fan, a vast structure that extends from Bengal to south of the Equator, is up to 16.5 km thick, and contains at least 1,130 trillion tonnes of sediment, which has accumulated over the last 17 million years at an average rate of 665 million tons per annum.
 The fan has buried organic carbon at a rate of nearly 1.1 trillion mol/yr (13.2 million t/yr) since the early Miocene period.
 The three rivers currently contribute nearly 8% of the total organic carbon (TOC) deposited in the world's oceans.
 Due to high TOC accumulation in the deep sea bed of the Bay of Bengal, the area is rich in oil and natural gas and gas hydrate reserves.
 Bangladesh can reclaim land substantially and economically gain from the sea area by constructing sea dikes, bunds, causeways and by trapping the sediment from its rivers.

 Further southwest of Bengal, the Mahanadi, Godavari, Krishna and Kaveri Rivers also flow from west to east across Deccan Plateau in Peninsular India and drain into the Bay of Bengal forming deltas.
 Many small rivers also drain directly into the Bay of Bengal forming estuaries; the shortest of them is the Cooum River at 64 km.

 While Myanmar's Irrawaddy River flows into the Andaman Sea, sediment from the river is found in the eastern Bay of Bengal.